shivamshende/React-contextAPI-and-Auth0/README.md

 ### About the License

 The MIT License is a permissive open-source license that allows you to freely use, modify, and distribute this software, subject to the conditions stated in the [LICENSE](LICENSE) file.

-### How to Contribute

-If you're interested in contributing to the project, please check the [Contributing Guidelines](CONTRIBUTING.md) for details on how to get involved.

 Thank you for adhering to the terms of the license!